mescedia/mescedia-DevOps/README.md

 This repo contains all setup tools required for mescedia-server installation.

-Modidy ./setup.cfg to your needs and run:
+Modify ./setup.cfg to your needs and run:

     /bin/bash ./setup.sh